-The World Health Organization established World AIDS Day in 1988.
-World AIDS Day is an occasion to reflect about the 30 million people who have died from HIV/AIDS.
-It is a time to consider how to better care for the 34 million people living with HIV/AIDS.
-It is also a time to reach out to families, friends and loved ones who have been deeply affected by this pandemic.
+Established by the World Health Organization in 1988, World AIDS Day (Dec.
+1), is an opportunity for people worldwide to unite in the fight against HIV and raise awareness of the continuing epidemic around the globe.
+It is an occasion to reflect about the more than 25 million people who have died from HIV/AIDS over the past decade, to consider how to better care for the 35 million people living with HIV/AIDS, and to reach out to families, friends and loved ones who have been deeply affected.

 HIV in the United States